Thanks to a range of “cool” technologies, global trade in produce is booming. Here’s how it works.

 Next time you spoon up a mouthful of blueberries, consider how they came to land in your bowl.

 Native to North America, blueberries are now cultivated in 27 countries worldwide.
 The U.S. is by far the biggest producer, generating more than half the world’s supply.
-But Canada, Peru, Mexico, and Spain are also top producers, according to the UN’s Food and Agriculture Organization, with output in Peru alone leaping from zero in 2010 to more than 52,000 metric tons in 2017—almost half the size of the entire global market in 2001—to meet rising worldwide demand.
+But Canada, Peru, Mexico, and Spain are also top producers, according to the UN’s Food and Agriculture Organization, with output in Peru alone leaping from zero in 2010 to more than 280,000 metric tons in 2022 to meet rising worldwide demand.
 So great is America’s appetite, in fact, that the U.S. actually imports more fresh and frozen berries than it exports, with 50 percent of them coming from Chile between November and February.

 Yes, we rely on far-flung nations to supply us with our local specialty produce.
 Why?
 What makes the global sourcing of specialty crops possible, let alone desirable?

 Horticulture—fruits, vegetables, and flowers—turns out to be a significant revenue generator for countries worldwide.
 In 2017, it accounted for $220 billion of the $1.2 trillion global agriculture trade.
 And because berries and other fruits account for more than half the value of this segment ($114 billion), countries have stepped up their cultivation and production of these specialty crops for export markets.
-Worldwide blueberry production alone has nearly tripled since 2000, from 211,000 metric tons to almost 600,000, thanks to the fruit’s “superfood” status and long shelf life.
+Worldwide blueberry production alone has grown by nearly a factor of 10 since 2000, from 211,000 metric tons to an estimated 2 million metric tons, thanks to the fruit’s “superfood” status and long shelf life.

 In short, big U.S. producers profit by selling their blueberries abroad and allowing imports to answer unmet domestic demand.
 But that begs the logistical question: how is it that fresh produce can travel across oceans and remain appealing as well as affordable?